veres-one/docs.veres.one/docs/agreements/governor.md

-The Veres One Board of Governors Agreement is designed to enable an individual to make critical decisions on behalf of the Veres One Project while providing idemnity to the individual as long as they are acting in good faith.
+The Veres One Board of Governors Agreement is designed to enable an individual to make critical decisions on behalf of the Veres One Project while providing indemnity to the individual as long as they are acting in good faith.

 There are a number of goals that the Board of Governors agreement is designed to achieve: